PhD Food and Nutrition: Course Details, Eligibility, Admission, Syllabus, and Top Colleges

 PhD Food and Nutrition Eligibility

-To get registered in PhD Food and Nutrition, one must possess an MSc with at least 55% or equivalent CGPA and valid scores in state/ national/ university-specific entrance test.
+To get registered in PhD Food and Nutrition, one must possess an MSc in Food Science with at least 55% or equivalent CGPA and valid scores in state/ national/ university-specific entrance test.

-• Commonly accepted entrance exams are UGC NET, CSIR NET, and SET.
+• Commonly accepted entrance exams are CSIR NET, and SET.

 • Some universities may consider GATE or ICAR NET.

-• Students with M.Tech or other equivalent degree in Food Science or Home Science can also apply for the PhD in Food and Nutrition.
+• Students with M.Tech or other equivalent degree in MTech Food Technology or Home Science can also apply for the PhD in Food and Nutrition.

 • Final selection is based on performance in PI or GD rounds.